joshtyf/inky/README.md

 ## Progress

+### 26/03/2025

+Implemented a basic keymapping for the text editor.
+With this keymapping, I can potentially implement more complex keymaps (possibly vim motions?).
+Toughest part was figuring out how to design my code that adhere to good design principles.
+I'm also thinking if features like keymapping, undo/redo, etc. should be implemented as middleware -- basically passing the user input through a series of transformation functions before it reaches the buffer.
+Not sure if this is the right thinking though.

 ### 24/03/2025

 Mainly did refactorings and bug fixes.
 I'm refactoring to ensure that I can implement different types of buffers (rope and piece table will likely be next).
 I'm also looking to implement undo/redo functionality.